 Keep anything with professional or personal data on it secure at all times - things like laptops, tablets, phones.
 Enable authentication via passcodes and fingerprints.

-8. Lock your devices
+8. Lock and encrypt your devices

 Always secure your devices – physically and digitally.
 Safe storage, locked screens and encrypted drives reduce the risk of valuable or private information being lost or stolen.